davidekunno93/things-to-do-app-frontend/README.md

 *0 tasks in this category when you first create it and haven't added anything yet card
 <!-- *make time picker w/o 0 in front of time -->
 *dump folder that you can restore tasks from
-*equalize image sizes of tips on auth page

 Feedback